An Agro-Ecological Incubator and Educational Programs for Beginner Farmers in Western Puerto Rico

 Project Objectives:

-• Prepare a full crop plan and business plan with professional assistance
+• Received professional assistance and tools to prepare a crop plan and business plan

-• Receive technical assistance in design and infrastructure development
+• Received technical assistance in design and infrastructure development

-• Receive the basic tools and materials to begin production
+• Received the basic tools and materials to begin production

-• Receive marketing support and access to the Plenitud PR food hub as an initial or additional sales channel
+• Received marketing support and access to the Plenitud PR food hub as an initial or additional sales channel

 • Receive financial and legal support